S&P 500 scales new record high on tech boost

 Fed Chair Jerome Powell will speak at a virtual International Monetary Fund event at 1200 ET (1600 GMT).

-The tech sector hit a record high, while economy-linked financials, industrials and energy fell the most among major S&P sectors.
+The tech sector hit a record high, while economy-linked financials, industrials, materials and energy fell the most among major S&P sectors.

 The first-quarter earnings season begins in earnest next week with results from big U.S. banks.
 Analysts have raised expectations for first-quarter S&P 500 earnings increase to 24.2%, according to Refinitiv IBES data as of April 1, versus 21% forecast on Feb.
 5.

-“This is going to be an important earnings season as it is the first quarter in comparison to a full year of the pandemic.”

-The so-called “meme stock” GameStop Corp rose 4.5% after the company said it intends to elect activist investor Ryan Cohen as chairman, putting him in the driver’s seat as he looks to transform the videogame retailer.
+“People are saying (markets) have had a great run now, let’s see if the earnings can support the run,” said Joe Saluzzi, co-manager of trading at Themis Trading in Chatham, New Jersey.

-Tesla Inc edged 1.4% higher on the Joe Biden administration’s $174 billion proposal to boost electric vehicles.
+Tesla Inc gained 2% on the Joe Biden administration’s $174 billion proposal to boost electric vehicles.

 U.S. shares of Canopy Growth Corp dropped about 3% on a deal to buy rival Supreme Cannabis Co Inc for C$323.3 million ($256.9 million), as the world’s biggest cannabis producer bolsters its portfolio to tap surging demand.

-Declining issues outnumbered advancers by a 1-to-1 ratio on the NYSE.
-Advancing issues outnumbered decliners by a 1.2-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.1-to-1 ratio on the NYSE and by a 1.2-to-1 ratio on the Nasdaq.

 Reporting by Shivani Kumaresan and Medha Singh in Bengaluru; Editing by Maju Samuel